awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

 1. On the **Attached permissions policy** page, if there is a box next to **AWSCodeDeployRole**, select it, and then choose **Next: Review**\.

    The **AWSCodeDeployRole** policy provides the permissions required for your service role to:
-   + Read the tags on your instances or identify your Amazon EC2 instances by Auto Scaling group names\.
+   + Read the tags on your instances or identify your Amazon EC2 instances by Amazon EC2 Auto Scaling group names\.
    + Publish information to Amazon SNS topics\.
    + Retrieve information about CloudWatch alarms\.
    + Retrieve information about Elastic Load Balancing\.